nisrinekane/chat-app/README.md

 # chat-app
-A chat application in Python, Flask and Socket.IO, Node and bootstrap with login, registration and validation not included: node_modules
+A chat application in Python, Flask and Socket.IO, Node, Jinja and Bootstrap with login, registration and validation not included: node_modules

 ```